History of women in Puerto Rico: Beauty pageants and modeling

+Madison Anderson Berrios won the Miss Universe Puerto Rico title in 2019.
+After a couple of months on the 8th of December 2019, she won the spot of the first runner-up of Miss Universe 2019.In 2023, she participated as a contestant representing Puerto Rico in a reality show called "La CASA De Los Famosos" (The house of the famous) aired by Telemundo and won the grand prize of 200 thousand dollars.

 Miss World, created in the United Kingdom in 1951, is the oldest surviving major international Beauty pageant.
 Alongside with its rival, the Miss Universe and Miss Earth contests, Miss World pageant is one of the three most publicised beauty contests in the world.
 Wilnelia Merced became the first Puerto Rican Miss World in 1975.
 On December 18, 2016, Stephanie Del Valle became the second Puerto Rican to be crowned Miss World.

-Modeling, Sofía Jirau made history in February 2022, by becoming the first model for "Victoria’s Secret" with Down syndrome, after joining 17 other women in launching the brand’s new campaign.
-The 24 year old model also launched a campaign of her own called “No Limits“ in Spanish.
-The aim of her campaign is to show that people with Down Syndrome have the capacity to achieve their personal goal regardless of their medical condition.
+Modeling, Sofía Jirau made history in February 2022, by becoming the first model for Victoria's Secret with Down syndrome, after joining 17 other women in launching the brand's new campaign.
+The 24 year old model also launched a campaign of her own called "No Limits" in Spanish.
+The aim of her campaign is to show that people with Down syndrome have the capacity to achieve their personal goal regardless of their medical condition.

 Historians

-Historians, such as Dra.
-Delma S. Arrigoitia, have written books and documented the contributions that Puerto Rican women have made to society.
+Historians, such as Delma S. Arrigoitia, have written books and documented the contributions that Puerto Rican women have made to society.
 Arrigoitia was the first person in the University of Puerto Rico to earn a master's degree in the field of history.
 In 2012, she published her book "Introduccion a la Historia de la Moda en Puerto Rico".
 The book, which was requested by the Puerto Rican high fashion designer Carlota Alfaro, covers over 500 years of history of the fashion industry in Puerto Rico.
 Arrigoitia is working on a book about the women who have served in the Puerto Rican Legislature, as requested by the former President of the Chamber of Representatives, Jenniffer González.
 Her work is not only limited to the contributions that Puerto Rican women have made to society, she authored books that cover the life and works of some of Puerto Rico's most prominent politicians of the early 20th century.

 Another author, Teresita A. Levy, has researched and written a book about the tobacco industry in Puerto Rico that covers the era of 1898 to 1940.
 In her book "Puerto Ricans in the Empire" Levy describes how small-scale, politically involved, independent landowners grew most of the tobacco in Puerto Rico during the military and civilian occupation of the island.
 Levy is also an associate professor in the "Latin American and Puerto Rican Studies" faculty of Lehman College.
 She teaches History of Puerto Rico, History of Latin America and the Caribbean I and II, and History of the Dominican Republic.